- What kind of problems might I have with sleep?

 There are many things you can try to help yourself sleep well.

 - Avoid caffeine and alcohol before bed.
-They can stop you falling asleep and prevent deep sleep.
+They can stop you from falling asleep and prevent deep sleep

 Treatment to help with sleep problems